tarantool/doc/doc/reference/reference_rock/vshard/vshard_summary.rst

 a server instance is active and available for all types of requests, or a failover occurred and the instance accepts only read requests.

-The ``vshard`` module provides router and storage public and internal API for sharding-aware applications.
+The ``vshard`` module provides router and storage API (public and internal) for sharding-aware applications.